Media & Entertainment (MAE)

 As Needed.

-A seminar course using cooperative teaching that integrates theory and practice to examine the basic elements of nonprofit organizations from economic, political, and social perspectives.
+Strategic communication theory and techniques are used to examine the basic elements of nonprofit organizations from economic, political, and social perspectives.

 Corequisite: None.